xou816/slack-components/README.md

 The **key** identifies where the message comes from (and what will be able to handle future interactions), while the **data** can be used to store state.

+You **must** use the `parseCallbacks` middleware if you want to work with incoming callback IDs in such a way.

 Building components
 -------------------